ibm-cloud-docs/databases-for-mysql/getting-started.md

 Also, to ensure the stability of your applications and your database, check out the pages on:
 - [High-Availability](/docs/databases-for-mysql?topic=cloud-databases-ha-dr)
 - [Performance](/docs/databases-for-mysql?topic=databases-for-mysql-performance)

+## Creating an {{site.data.keyword.databases-for-mysql_full}} instance Tutorial
+{: #mysql-create-instance-tutorial}

+This tutorial guides you through the process of deploying an {{site.data.keyword.databases-for}} instance and connecting it to a web front-end.
+You will create a webpage that allows visitors to input a word and its definition whose values are then stored in a database or message queue running on {{site.data.keyword.databases-for}}.
+You will install the database infrastructure using [Terraform](https://www.terraform.io/){: external} and your web application will use the popular [Express](https://www.terraform.io/){: external} framework.
+The application can then be run locally, or by using [Docker](https://www.docker.com/){: external}.